LukeBDaniel/HelloWorld/README.md

 # hello-world
-test repo for cmpinf0010 😎
+This is a test repo for CMPINF 0010